goblint/analyzer/docs/artifact-descriptions/esop23.md

 ## All other claims in Section 9

 All these claims are based on the contents of Table 2.
+Table 3 in the supplementary material gives details on the results for the Goblint set.

 ### Reproducing the tables for our tool & Goblint w/ Interval